CelloSerenity/CelloSerenity/README.md

 - 👋 Hi, I’m @CelloSerenity
-- 👀 I’m interested in ... iOS/iPadOS sideloading, emulation, JIT recompilation, GitHub.
+- 👀 I’m interested in ... iOS/iPadOS sideloading, emulation, giving Apple a headache
-- 🌱 I’m currently learning ...
-Python, GitHub practices.
+- 🌱 I’m currently learning ... everything (I'm really scatterbrained and usually working on 5+ projects at once)
-- 💞️ I’m looking to collaborate on ... any PRs I send.
+- 💞️ I’m looking to collaborate on ... any of my PRs
-- 📫 How to reach me ...
-Drop an issue on my ReadMe.
-(I'm very strict about my privacy, so this is the best I can do for now.
-Sorry!)
+- 📫 How to reach me ... you can usually find me on the SideStore & idevice Discord servers.
-- 😄 Pronouns: ...
-He/him
+- 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I'm sleep deprived.

-Coding languages:
+Languages:
-- What can I do: Python, Markdown, basic html
+- What I can do: Python, Markdown/MDX, HTML/CSS, Git
-- What's next: C++
+- What's next (come fall): C++
-- Learning in my spare time: GitHub practices (in general)
+- Learning in my spare time: how to have a normal conversation
-- Looking into: Rust
+- Looking into: Rust, Swift

 My iOS/iPadOS sideloading setup: